MarcusTo/arvutipoe-api/README.md

 ### Installing

 ## Github
 Open <>Code in Github and copy  file link.
-Open Powershell or Git Bash by holding down shift and right-clicking in the file you want to clone the project into.
+Open Powershell or Git Bash by holding down shift and right-clicking in the file you want to clone the project into

 ## Navigate Project
 cd arvutipoe-api